 ISSUES IMPLICATION ACTORS/DONORS Bridge the fiscal gap KMC cannot be sustained financially, if this issue is not addressed.
 KMC Board, donor agencies, Executive officer, finance & revenue department KMC Board, Private Sector, KMC Environment Dept., MLD Prepare balanced budget.
 KMC income should equal expenditures.
 A balanced budget is necessary to ensure that the KMC stays solvent, (that is, that expenditure does not exceed its revenues and reserves).
-KMC Board, executive officer, wards & departments, financial institutions, dono agencies, consultants Involve private sector and NGOs in the provision of municipal services & infrastructure Following are the main reasons for delegating responsibilities to private sector operations and NGOs in the provision of urban services: 1.
-Reducing the cost of public services to consumers.
-2. Relieving the financial and administrative burden on KMC 3.
-Satisfying unmet needs.
-4. Increasing productivity and raising efficiency by promoting competition.
-MLD, KMC Board, executive officer, privat sector, and consultants Implement CAS effectively and efficiently.
+KMC Board, executive officer, wards & departments, financial institutions, donor agencies, consultants Involve private sector and NGOs in the provision of municipal services & infrastructure Following are the main reasons for delegating responsibilities to private sector operations and NGOs in the provision of urban services: Reducing the cost of public services to consumers.
+Relieving the financial and administrative burden on KMC Satisfying unmet needs.
+Increasing productivity and raising efficiency by promoting competition.
+MLD, KMC Board, executive officer, private sector, and consultants Implement CAS effectively and efficiently.
 In order to obtain true and accurate financial picture of KMC, CAS must be implemented effectively and efficiently.
-KMC Board, executive officer, Finance Department, Revenue Department, Wards CAS implementation unit, Loca Consultants, other KMC departments Internal Audit Unit.
+KMC Board, executive officer, Finance Department, Revenue Department, Wards, CAS implementation unit, Local Consultants, other KMC departments, Internal Audit Unit.
 Develop Human Resources Human Resources are the most valuable asset of any organization and key to the success of that organization.
-"If you dig very deeply into any problem, KMC Board, executive office Administration Department, Wards, an other departments.
+"If you dig very deeply into any problem, you will get people." - J. Watson Wilson KMC Board, executive officer, Administration Department, Wards, and other departments.